jeremyabeard5/MSDS692/README.md

 # Methods

 This project will seek to explore the State of the Union of each of the presidents!
 To get started, I wanted to formulate a list of questions that would guide me throughout my work on this State of the Union dataset.
-After some thinking, I main questions I set out to answer were:
+After some thinking, the main questions I set out to answer were:

 - What is the quantitative positive/negative sentiment between all the speeches?
 - Which presidents use the widest variety of words?